gilliorem/philosophers/README.md

 - Philosophers do not know if another philosopher is about to die.
 - Needless to say, philosophers should avoid dying!

-*"Why the fuck do we even need threads to do this project ?"*
+*"Why the f do we even need threads to do this project ?"*

-Because philosophers are not like women, they can only do one thing at the same time: and to prevent death, they will need to do things *synchronously*.
+Because philosophers aren't like women, they can do only one thing at the same time.
+And, to prevent death, they will need to do things *synchronously*.

-While a philosopher is eating for example, another one might be sleeping or thinking.
+While a philosopher is eating, another one might be sleeping or thinking.
 Multithreading is making this possible.
 The difficulty is that every philosopher needs to eat within `time_to_die` holding two forks.

 Now,
-When I first started, at this point in the project, **I had no fucking clue of what I was suppose to do**.
+at this point in the project, **I had no fucking clue of what I was suppose to do**.
 Even though I roughly understand how threads can work together, regarding the *dining philosophers* problem, I didn't know what to do.

 So here, I will break down the whole *simulation* layer and explaining it the way I understand it.
-Thread (worker/philosopher/cooker) can be seen as a specific task executor. something that will execute a task in a *production pipeline*
+A Thread (worker/philosopher/cooker) can be represented as a specific worker. someone that will execute a task in the *production pipeline*
-For example is "printing"
-to print, we need: a printer (which is the a shared resource) if you and Karen, your colleague, who loves to print shit tone of documents, try to print a a 30-pages report document at the same time, you might end up with Karen's random document in your report.
+Let's say you are an office worker that needs to use the printer if your colleague Karen, who loves to print shit tone of document pages, is printing in the same time as you are trying to print a 100-pages-report, things could go wrong...
-This is because the printer what configure a certain way to handhle multiple impressions coming at the same time.
-(printer driver as so much more complex to configure than you think) here: 'https://www.youtube.com/watch?v=IXBC85SGC0Q'

 Here is the main things than can happen:

 ### DEADLOCK
-- the printer might don't do print anything (*DEADLOCK*)
+- the printer might don't print anything (*DEADLOCK*)
 - You lock ink
 - Karen locks paper
 - You wait for paper
 - Karen waits for ink
 - → nobody prints, forever

-- having a document that you didn't print in your report (wrong management of shared resource):
-*every time I receive something to print, I print it*

 ### RACE CONDTION
 Before printing your report, you want somebody to go through, to make sure everything is correct.